EricMFink/Akademicky/_casebook/CivProBook.md

 ##### Links

-The PDF version of this casebook contains links (indicated by red-colored text, e.g. [U.S. Department of Labor](https://www.dol.gov/)) to cross-referenced pages or external online material---.
+The PDF version of this casebook contains links (indicated by red-colored text, e.g. [U.S. Department of Labor](https://www.dol.gov/)) to cross-referenced pages or external online material.

 <!-- CHAPTER 1 -->